 - Real-world data cleaned to remove signal artifact.
 Cleaning unwanted signal artifact from wearable sensor signals requires effort and expertise.
 Big data adds more data to the equation instead of focusing on clean sensor signals, reducing the level of accuracy and precision needed to identify a treatment effect.
 In clinical trials, patient recruitment and retention are difficult, and simply adding more and more data is not possible (and very expensive).

 - Hypothesis-driven, clinically meaningful events identified and extracted from the sensor.
 Scientists often get caught up in letting the data or technology drive the question.
 Data is being amassed in unprecedented amounts, but this should not dictate the science.
 Hypothesis-driven research and sound scientific methodology are vital and require good data is used in development.

 We use a three-step process to identify and analyze the good wearable sensor data.
 Each step ensures that we keep the hypothesis in mind and understand that one size does not fit all in clinical trial research.

-Typically, big data tuned AI can produce a receiver operator characteristic (ROC) of 0.8 or around 80% accuracy to balance between True Positive and False Positive rates.
-With Human Augmented AI we tune our AI and algorithms to increase both the True positive and False positive rate so we can improve ROC and accuracy, which is essential for good data.
+Typically, big data-tuned AI can produce a receiver operator characteristic (ROC) of 0.8 or around 80% accuracy to balance between True Positive and False Positive rates.
+With Human Augmented AI, we tune our AI and algorithms to increase both the True positive and False positive rate to improve ROC and accuracy, which is essential for good data.
 An expert human reviewer is then able to quickly review all events and remove false positives.
-VivoSense® gets the process done very quickly, reducing the human review of 24 hours of data to a matter of minutes, and ensuring high-quality data is used for digital biomarker development.
+VivoSense® gets the process done very quickly, reducing the human review of 24 hours of data to a matter of minutes and ensuring high-quality data is used for digital biomarker development.
 The result facilitates:

 - Improved accuracy